AndreMIsidoro/command_line/linux/vim/shortcuts.md

 	Cntrl + Y : Scroll the window up
 	Cntrl + F : Scroll down one page
 	Cntrl + B : Scroll up one page
+	Shift + A : Goes into insert mode at the end of the line in insert mode Shift + i : Goes to the begin of the line in insert mode

+## Commands

+	d : delete(also cut)
+	c : change(delete, then palce in insert mode y : yank(copy)
+	v : visually select

+{command}{text object|motion|movement}

+## Special Commands

+	. : repeats the previous command until the escape dd : deletes(cuts) the current line
+	yy : yanks(copy) the current line
+	p : paste the current line in the buffer after
+	P : paste the current line in the buffer before
+	D : delete until the end of the line
+	Y : yanks(copies) until the end of the line
+	C : change until the end of the line
+## Normal Mode

+### Edit file

+	dw : delete word
+	db : delete word backwards
+	diw : delete in word
+	di[ : deletes everything that is inside [] , other delimeters can be used like ",) daw : same as diw but also deletes the whitespaces surrounding the word ciw : change(delete) word that the cursor is in and puts in insert mode caw : same as ciw but also deletes the whitespaces surrounding the word yi) : yank all text inside the parantheses va" : visually select all inside " and including "